tigergraph/ecosys/demos/guru_scripts/docker_notebook/README.md

    `/home/tigergraph/anaconda3/bin/jupyter notebook`

-6. At this point the Jupyter notebook will give you a link like the one below.
+6. The Jupyter notebook will give you a link like the one below.
 Copy-paste that link into your browser window:

    `http://127.0.0.1:8888/?token=...`